Parashah 8: Vayislach (He sent)

 Returning to our Torah study:

 Genesis 33 outlines the events that unfold when Esav and his 400 men come to meet Ya'akov.
 In the end, it's a tale of "All's well that ends well" as Esav has obviously forgiven his brother and greets him and his family with open arms.
-Eventually we realize their father's (Yitz'chak) blessing/prophecy in Genesis 27 came true in today's parashah:
+Eventually we realize their father's (Yitz'chak) blessing/prophecy in Genesis 27 came to fruition in this parashah:

 Genesis 27: 40 You will live by your sword, and you will serve your brother.
 But when you break loose, you will shake his yoke off your neck."